sevenlabs-hq/carbon/examples/jupiter-swap-postgres/README.md

-## Jupiter Swap → Postgres Example
+## Jupiter Swap → Postgres Pipeline Example

 This example wires a Carbon pipeline that: